 Yes.
 You need to contact us straight away to let us know if you are sick and unable to attend work.
-You can self certify for the first 7 days (we can provide the form), thereafter we need to see a doctor’s certificate.
-Once we have received these we can check against the SSP qualifying conditions and whether you qualify for SSP.
+You can self-certify for the first 7 days (you can fill in the self-certification form HERE), thereafter we need to see a doctor’s certificate.
+Once we have received these we can check against the Statutory Sick Pay (SSP) qualifying conditions and whether you qualify for SSP.
 If you qualify for SSP then we will make the necessary payments to you each Friday.

 Yes, as an employee of PayStream My Max Limited, you are automatically covered by our insurance.
 These include: